 6. Diversify Your Content Strategy with Different Formats

-Text-based content, such as articles and blog posts, provides an essential foundation for any content strategy, especially with SEO on the forefront.
+Text-based content, such as articles and blog posts, provides an essential foundation for any content strategy, especially with SEO at the forefront.

 But you can also add tremendous legs to your strategy by branching out into different forms of content, such as producing original photography, video, infographics, ebooks, white papers, podcasts, gifs, and memes.